 Gerhard Hein

-14 papers and 334 indexed citations i.
+14 papers and 334 indexed citations

 About

 Gerhard Hein is a scholar working on Physiology, Endocrine and Autonomic Systems and Pulmonary and Respiratory Medicine.
 According to data from OpenAlex, Gerhard Hein has authored 14 papers receiving a total of 334 indexed citations (citations by other indexed papers that have themselves been cited), including 12 papers in Physiology, 8 papers in Endocrine and Autonomic Systems and 5 papers in Pulmonary and Respiratory Medicine.
 Recurrent topics in Gerhard Hein’s work include Obstructive Sleep Apnea Research (9 papers), Neuroscience of respiration and sleep (8 papers) and Tracheal and airway disorders (4 papers).
 Gerhard Hein is often cited by papers focused on Obstructive Sleep Apnea Research (9 papers), Neuroscience of respiration and sleep (8 papers) and Tracheal and airway disorders (4 papers).
-Gerhard Hein collaborates with scholars based in Germany, Zimbabwe and Norway.
-Gerhard Hein's co-authors include Joachim T. Maurer, Karl Hörmann, Thomas Verse, Boris A. Stuck, W. Bergler, R. Rüfer, Georg Petroianu, Winfried Hohenhorst, B. A. Stuck and Michael Schredl and has published in prestigious journals such as SLEEP, Otolaryngology and Clinical Therapeutics.
+Gerhard Hein collaborates with scholars based in Germany, Norway and Zimbabwe.
+Gerhard Hein's co-authors include Joachim T. Maurer, Karl Hörmann, Thomas Verse, Boris A. Stuck, W. Bergler, R. Rüfer, Georg Petroianu, Winfried Hohenhorst, Michael Schredl and B. A. Stuck and has published in prestigious journals such as SLEEP, Otolaryngology and Clinical Therapeutics.

 In The Last Decade

-Co-authorship network of co-authors of Gerhard Hein i
+Co-authorship network of co-authors of Gerhard Hein

 Fields of papers citing papers by Gerhard Hein